unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

   - If your app is using port 5000 in development, [this Visual Studio issue](https://developercommunity.visualstudio.com/t/BrowserLink-WebSocket-is-disconnecting-a/10500228) may cause problems, changing to another port in `Properties/launchSettings.json` (e.g. 5001) will work around it.
   - [`MetadataUpdateHandlers`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.metadata.metadataupdatehandlerattribute?view=net-7.0) are invoked without the list of changed types, which means that some hot reload features may not be available.

+> [!IMPORTANT]
+> If your solution contains iOS/Android/Catalyst or WebAssembly project heads, Hot Reload will only be available when targeting .NET 8 or later (`net8.0` in the `TargetFrameworks` property)

 # [**iOS, Android Catalyst**](#tab/mobile)

 Mobile targets are currently using a limited version of XAML Hot Reload and do not support C# Hot Reload until [this dotnet runtime](https://github.com/dotnet/runtime/issues/93860) issue is fixed.